Key Points of How to Deal with a Fearful Dog:

 Identifying the signs of fear in dogs is essential for effectively addressing the problem.
 Here are some common signs of a fearful dog:

-Dogs communicate primarily through body language, so being observant of these signs will help you respond appropriately to their fear.
+Dogs communicate primarily through body language, so observing these signs will help you respond appropriately to their fear.

 Building Trust with Your Fearful Dog